thibaultyou/prompt-library/prompts/god_tier_assistant_generator/view.md

 ### 📄 Description

-Creates concepts for highly capable "god tier" AI assistants tailored to specific topics or tasks.
-Produces creative and powerful ideas focusing on core competencies, maximizing outcomes, and effective user interactions.
+Creates unique concepts for highly specialized "god tier" AI assistants tailored to specific topics or tasks.
+This prompt guides the AI to generate creative and powerful assistant ideas, focusing on core competencies, maximizing value, and determining optimal user interactions.

 ### 🔧 Variables